Washi1337/AsmResolver/README.md

 ## Accessing high level .NET metadata

 While AsmResolver provides low-level access to .NET metadata, often we are not interested in the raw representations in the form of tables and table entries.
-Therefore, AsmResolver provides a different view for the metadata, which resembles a more hierarchial view of the loaded .NET assembly.
+Therefore, AsmResolver provides a different view for the metadata, which resembles a more hierarchical view of the loaded .NET assembly.

 In order to switch to this mode, it is required to lock the metadata using  `MetadataHeader.LockMetadata()` which returns an instance of the `MetadataImage` class.